Want to be involved in shaping health & social care services in Oldham?

 Opportunties to get involved more widely in health and social care.

-Plus many other opportunities to share your thoughts and experiences on the services we commission, If you would like to be involved in the Health Huddle click here to register your details or give us a call on 0161 622 6617.
+Plus many other opportunities to share your thoughts and experiences on the services we commission, If you would like to be involved in the Health Huddle click here to register your details.
 You will then receive regular information tailored to your interests.

 Under the National Health Service Act 2006 (as amended by the Health and Social Care Act 2012), CCGs have duties to involve the public in commissioning.